 Hey, you say!
 It’s not a Monday!
 How can you post an #AuthorAcrostics on a Wednesday?
 Are you trying to trick us?
 Well, not exactly, but it is officially the Christmas season, so what better time to introduce you to Suzanne Nelson’s debut picture book?!
 Over in the Stable is a book to feast your eyes on thanks to the illustrations by Aleksandar Zolotic.
 You may read about all of Suzanne’s books and activities here.

 In many ways, I’m still the girl who needs advice on how to get published.
-Sometimes it’s hard to believe that in the last 10 years, I’ve had 7 books published, three of them for children.
+Sometimes it’s hard to believe that in the last 10 years, I’ve had 10 books published, five of them for children.

 That said, a lot of people have been asking me how to break into the world of children’s publishing lately.
-After a great guffaw (as in, “you’re asking me?”), I would say the following 6 items are essential.
+After a great deal of thought, I would say the following 6 items are essential.
 I’ve written them in the form of a letter.

 Dear Future Children’s Author,